zvada/technology/docs/software/markdown-migration.md

 ### Broken links ###

 Pandoc isn't aware of the entire TWiki structure so internal links using [WikiWords](http://twiki.org/cgi-bin/view/TWiki/WikiWord) result in broken links.
 If the broken link is for a document that has already been migrated to GitHub, link to it using relative paths to the markdown doc of interest.
-If the broken link is for a document that hasn't been migrated to GitHub, consult the documentation spreadsheet (contact Brian L for access) to see if it's targeted for archival
+If the broken link is for a document that hasn't been migrated to GitHub, consult the documentation spreadsheet (contact Brian L for access) to see if it's targeted for archival.

 If the broken link is:

-1. For a document that has already been migrated to GitHub
+1. For a document that has already been migrated to GitHub, update it to point at the new location.
-2. For a document that not been migrated to GitHub, consult the documentation spreadsheet (contact Brian L for access)
+2. For a document that not been migrated to GitHub, consult the documentation spreadsheet (contact Brian L for access):
    a.
 If the link is targeted for archival, remove the link if it makes sense.
 If you're unsure, be sure to mention it in your final pull request
    b.
 If the link is not targeted for archival, link directly to the TWiki page.